Atmospheric Scientist | Renewable Energy & Climate Risk

 Developed uncertainty-aware ML algorithms for quantitative precipitation estimation from geostationary satellites.

 Remote-sensing data driven Artificial Intelligence for precipitation-Nowcasting.
-Developing hybrid physics-ML methodologies for intense orographic precipitation prediction in Appalachia.
+Developed hybrid physics-ML methodologies for intense orographic precipitation prediction in Appalachia.

-Weather Ensemble Analytics and Visualization Environment - Leading science team developing advanced ensemble weather analytics and visualization tools for enhanced decision-making in weather-sensitive operations.
+Weather Ensemble Analytics and Visualization Environment — led science team developing advanced ensemble weather analytics and visualization tools for enhanced decision-making in weather-sensitive operations.

 Analyzing precipitation extreme statistics and design curves for hydraulic infrastructures, focusing on urban vs non-urban regions across CONUS.